Skelmis/Discord-Anti-Spam/docs/index.rst

 Welcome to Discord Anti-Spam's documentation!
 =============================================

-Discord Anti-Spam supports discord.py and all forks out of the box assuming they use the ``discord`` namespace.

-If you want to use this with hikari, please enable it by passing ``library=Library.HIKARI`` to the ``AntiSpamHandler`` constructor.

-If you want to use this with pincer, please enable it by passing ``library=Library.PINCER`` to the ``AntiSpamHandler`` constructor.
+In order to tell ``AntiSpamHandler`` what library you are using you should pass the ``library`` kwarg.
+For the supported libraries, please see the ``Library`` enum in the Enum reference page.

 The package features some built in punishments, these are:

-- Per member spam is treated as warns, then kicks followed by bans.
+- Per member spam:
-- Per channel spam starts off as a kick straight away followed by bans
+    - Warn -> Kick -> Ban.
+This is default in versions lower then 1.3.0
+    - Discord timeouts.
+This is default in versions 1.3.0 or higher.

 .. toctree::
    :maxdepth: 2